ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 let apiInstance = new SpoonacularApi.IngredientsApi();
 let opts = {
   'query': burger, // String | The (natural language) search query.
-  '_number': 10, // Number | The maximum number of items to return (between 1 and 100).
+  'number': 10, // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
   'metaInformation': false, // Boolean | Whether to return more meta information about the ingredients.
   'intolerances': egg // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
 };